- Summer Maintenance Tips for Your Hearing Aids - June 2, 2022

 Talk To Others Who Use Hearing Aids

 If you know other people who wear hearing aids, talk to them about your experience and ask their advice or perspective.
-It’s always helpful to get a few words from someone who’s already been down the road you’re on, and it may be one of the first conversations you’ve had in a while in which you don’t need to ask the other person to repeat themself over and over!
+It’s always helpful to get a few words from someone who’s already been down the road you’re on, and it may be one of the first conversations you’ve had in a while in which you don’t need to ask the other person to repeat themselves over and over!

 Take Advantage of Training Classes